Project image courtesy of DRMA

 Bonus tip — Get a powerful computer.

-A few minutes saved can add up precious hours that could be spent on other work.
-You know best what type of work you do, how your models need to be built and what you’re looking to achieve.
-Consider cloud rendering for larger projects, leverage cloud storage with solutions like Trimble Connect to free up space on your computer.
+A few minutes saved can add up to precious hours that could be spent on other work.
+You know best what type of work you do, how your models need to be built, and what you’re looking to achieve.
+Consider cloud rendering for larger projects, and leverage cloud storage with solutions like Trimble Connect to free up space on your computer.

 A few specs to keep an eye on:

 Central Processing Unit (CPU): The computer’s brain carries out most input and output operations.
 It has an impact on processing your commands like mouse clicks or keyboard instructions, and in this scenario, your ease of modeling.
 Note that 3D modeling is a logical process, where for example; step 2 is reliant on step 1’s existence.
 It cannot take advantage of multiple cores for splitting and crunching tasks simultaneously (multithreading).
 More on this here.

 Graphics Processing Unit (GPU): As the name implies, this processing unit is dedicated to rendering, takes the load off the CPU, and enables faster picture rendering and better visual outputs.